asadprodhan/How_to_connect_to_Pawsey_nimbus_instance/README.md

-- See the MobaXterm screenshot (Fig. 1)
+- See the MobaXterm screenshot below (Fig. 1)

 - Enter remote host as